Atlas-Authority/marketing-automation/ENGINE.md

 Then, for each contact in each group, we set these fields, if configured via HubSpot ENV vras:

-- license-tier = the highest one found in their group
+- License Tier is set to the highest one found in their group
-- last-mpac-event = the latest one found in their group
+- Last MPAC Event is set to the latest one found in their group
-- related-products += app key
+- Related Products has the app key added
-- deployment = app hosting, or "Multiple" if different from contact's current hosting
+- Deployment is set to app hosting, or "Multiple" if different from contact's current hosting

 ### Generating deals based on matches